Total Media Platforms Terms and Conditions

 9.10.
 Upon termination of the Agreement, Customer will erase all Tags produced by the System and sent to Target Media by Customer.
 If the System continues to receive requests for Ads, by Tags, that should have been removed, as stated above, Customer must pay to Company all related fees, as if the Agreement has not been terminated.

 9.11.
-Notwithstanding anything stated in any other section of this Agreement, Company may terminate the Agreement before the term of this Agreement, in the event of discontinuation or material change in the relationship between Company and DoubleClick.
+Notwithstanding anything stated in any other section of this Agreement, Company may terminate the Agreement before the term of this Agreement and any Order Form, in the event of discontinuation in the relationship, material change in business model, material change in any product, feature or resale term between Company and DoubleClick.
 In such event Company will not be obligated to pay any compensation to Customer.

 10. Parties Addresses